 Make this in the crockpot on those days when you are planning to come home late and need dinner already made.
 This doesn’t call for meat but you could certainly add pre-cooked ground beef or chicken breast if you want to.
 Ground chicken or ground turkey and good lower-fat options also.
 You just may have to add a little extra broth or water to compensate.

-8. Crock Pot Sweet Potato Chipotle Chili – Cotter Crunch
+8. Crock-Pot Sweet Potato Chipotle – Cotter Crunch

 Sweet Potatoes – Ground Meat of Choice – Tomatoes – Onion – Cauliflower – Chipotles – Shallot